mystsoftware/myst-help-center/platform-configuration/i-have-existing-environments-i-built-outside-of-myst-how-can-i-bring-them-into-the-control-of-myst.md

-MyST has comprehensive support for introspecting existing WebLogic environments so that they can be managed (including re-provisioning, updates, drift check, patching, start/stop operations and more) within MyST Studio.
+MyST has comprehensive support for introspecting existing WebLogic environments so that they can be managed within MyST Studio.
+When managed within MyST Studio, many automated operations can be performed on them including but not limited to:
+ - Migration to the Cloud (Oracle or AWS)
+ - Automated Upgrade (e.g. 11g to 12c)
+ - Performing a configuration drift checks
+ - Automated configuration updates/patching/app deployments
+ - Start/stop/rolling restart operations

 If you are wanting to perform introspection using MyST Studio, it is recommended to be on version 5.6 and above.
-If you want to use MyST introspection on a pre-5.6 version, it is recommended to raise a ticket with [MyST Support](http://support.rubiconred.com) who can help you work through the process and point specifically point you to the relevant documentation for your version of MyST.
+If you want to use MyST introspection on a pre-5.6 version, it is recommended to raise a ticket with [MyST Support](http://support.rubiconred.com) who can help you work through the process and specifically point you to the relevant documentation for your version of MyST.

 ## Introspecting a WebLogic Domain from MyST Studio

-You can introspect a Platform Blueprint and/or Platform Model from a WebLogic domain home directly within MyST Studio to bring it under the control of MyST.
+You can introspect a [Platform Blueprint ](https://docs.rubiconred.com/myst-studio/platform/blueprints/) and/or [Platform Model](https://docs.rubiconred.com/myst-studio/platform/models/) from a WebLogic domain home directly within MyST Studio to bring it under the control of MyST.
 Details on how to do this are documented [here](https://docs.rubiconred.com/myst-studio/platform/introspection/).

 It is easiest to introspect directly within MyST Studio rather than via the command-line because it provides a drop-down menu for selecting Compute Definition and the Host to introspect from.